mvdnbrk/tailwind-colors.com/README.md

 ## Contributing

-Thank you for considering contributing to the [tailwind-colors.com][link-website]!
+Thank you for considering contributing to [tailwind-colors.com][link-website]!
 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

 ## Security Vulnerabilities